eduvpn/documentation/UPDATE_OPENVPN.md

 # Introduction

+**NOTE**: we recommend to upgrade to Debian 11 instead of using the OpenVPN backport!

 This document will show you how to update OpenVPN on your Debian 10 server to the version from the [buster-backports](https://packages.debian.org/buster-backports/openvpn)